sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 3. Run the commands in the following table to copy the WinPE folder structure.

-Note: If you have labeled your USB-A stick the script below will overwrite the lable to “WinPE”.
+Note: If you have labeled your USB-A stick the script below will overwrite the label to “WinPE".

 <table>
 <tr>